ExceedeMedia/telegraf-session-mongo/README.md

 MongoClient.connect(process.env.MONGO_URL).then(client => {

         const session = new MongoSession(client, {
-            // tll - in milliseconds
+            // ttl - in milliseconds
             // property - name of the context property for the session (default: session)
             // collection - name of the mongodb collection for the sessions (default: sessions)
             // getSessionKey - function (ctx) => String (default "chatId:fromId")